-Being flexible, optimistic and patient are just some of the ways of how military families cope when faced with their favorite soldier leaving the family.
-Raising a family and taking care of the home front while your loved one is serving the country can be a great strain on everyone in the family.
-Learning about how military families cope can give everyone in the family the confidence they need to endure the seemingly endless times away from your service member.
+Flexibility, optimism, and patience are just some of the ways that military families cope when faced with their favorite soldier leaving the family.
+Raising a family and balancing the immense task of serving the country can be a great strain on everyone involved.
+Learning about how military families cope can give everyone in the family the confidence they need to endure the seemingly endless times away from deployed family members.

 Change Your Perspective

-While it can be traumatic to have your partner leave for a year or more, it's important to keep in mind the reason why he has to go.
-He is not leaving because he wants to leave you and the rest of the family, he is leaving because he has a job to do.
-Putting the situation in perspective will help you feel better about his absence because it shows you that the real reason he has to be gone.
-They are away in an effort to take care of his family as well as to protect many other families around the world.
+While it can be traumatic to have your partner leave for a year or more, it's important to keep in mind the reason why they have to go.
+He/she is not leaving because they want to leave you and the rest of the family, he/she is leaving because there is a job to be done.
+Putting the situation in perspective may help you feel better about the absence.
+Reminding yourself why your partner isn't present highlights the real reason he/she has to be gone.
+They are away in an effort to take care of the family and to protect many other families around the world.
 A positive perspective can help you remember why you became a military family in the first place.

 Maintain the Connection

 Just because your loved one is gone doesn't mean the connection is gone too.
-Try to contact him as often as possible.
-Fill your service member in on what is going on at home, what the kids are doing and what has been going on in the community.
-This will help him stay in the loop and when he comes home, he will feel like he never left because he didn't miss much.
+Try to contact your deployed partner as often as possible.
+Fill your service member in on what is happening at home, what the kids are doing, and what is new in the community.
+This will help your loved one stay in the loop while on deployment.
+When he/she returns home, they will feel like they never left.

-It's also important to include other family members in the connection that you establish with your military partner.
+Include other family members and close friends in the connection that you establish with your military partner.
 Take pictures of everyone to send to your partner, or if you have the technology, make videos and send those.
-Have your children make pictures and either send them in a care package or take a photo of it to send in an email.
+Have your children create pictures and send them in a care package or take a photo of creations and send them in an email.
 Make sure anyone close to your deployed partner has the contacts that they need to stay in touch with your loved one while they are away.

-Skyping and Facetime are popular ways to remain in touch with someone at a distance, and in the current world climate, everyone is getting in on the virtual connection action.
+Skype, Zoom, and Facetime are popular ways to remain in touch with someone at a distance, and in the current world climate, everyone is getting in on the virtual connection action.
 While the connections can be unreliable, whatever time you get to speak to your family member and see them is valuable.
 A bit of spotty face-to-face is better than none at all.
 Set up a time that works best for your loved one and do it as frequently as you can.
 Make sure that your kids and parents are around when you have the chance to connect virtually so that your loved one can see everyone on a single screen.

 Missing holidays are especially hard on loved ones who have to be away.
 Try to make the holidays as special as you can.
 Be creative in the way you spend the time with your service member.
 This might be through a specially made care package with presents, a scrapbook, videos, and pictures.
 Plan to video chat with each other that day, or talk on the phone.
 Just make an extra effort to include your partner in your day as much as possible.

-While you are dealing with your separation anxiety, your children are also struggling with it.
-Their mommy or daddy being away means that they need extra reassurance that everything is going to be okay and that mommy or daddy will be home again.
+While you are dealing with your separation anxiety, remember that your children are also probably struggling with it.
+Their mommy or daddy being away means that they need extra reassurance that everything is going to be okay and that parent will be home again soon.
 Do special things with your kids to help them stay positive and connected during one parent's deployment.

 Have your children make cards about how much they miss and love their parent.